nextstrain/nextstrain.org/docs/redis.md

       - New login sessions established during the upgrade will be permanently forgotten after the upgrade.
-Anyone unfortunate enough to encounter this will need to log in again, although I expect it to affect approximately zero people.
+Anyone unfortunate enough to encounter this will need to log in again, although based on current usage, it can be expected to affect approximately zero people.

-    This tradeoff for the majority of the site staying up and available seems acceptable to me.
+    This extra step comes with the benefit of allowing the majority of the site to remain usable.

  2. Create the new, upgraded Redis instance as a fork (snapshot copy) of the old: